Dineshkumar2172/Docker-Kubernetes/node_application/README.md

 e96c97ec9fe5
 ```

+Attaching to an already-running container

+> By default, if we run a container without -d, we run in "attached mode".
+>
+> If we started a container in detached mode (i.e. with -d), we can still attach to it afterwards without restarting the container with the following command
+>
+> ```docker attach 2e7414ff8105```
+>
+> attaches us to a container with an ID or name of container.

 An additional note

 > For all docker commands where an ID can be used, we don't always have to copy / write out the full id.